0necloud/RSHub/README.md

 https://github.com/0necloud/RSHub/assets/60743000/9894a408-8667-44a4-81a5-0f10af1dea42

-To link the front-end to a JSON file, I recommend using [npoint.io](https://www.npoint.io/)
+To host the JSON file, I recommend using [npoint.io](https://www.npoint.io/)

 ### JSON File Structure: